 Pianote vs Playground Sessions

 Playground sessions can’t match the supportive online community of Pianote, but it more than makes up for it in other ways.
 I prefer the interactive content and instant feedback from Playground Sessions.

 Simply Piano has some way to go before it’s as good as it could be.
 Until then, Pianote gets my vote.

 Who does Pianote suit most?

-It suits all skill levels, but beginners who can set and follow a practice plan consistently will get most out of Pianote.
+Pianote suits all skill levels, but beginners who can set and follow a practice plan consistently will get the most out of it.